 The above description is not intended to constitute a complete analysis of all US tax consequences relating to the ownership of the Notes.
-Prospective purchasers of the Notes should consult their own tax advisers concerning the tax consequences of their particular situations.
+Prospective Noteholders should consult their own tax advisers concerning the tax consequences of their particular situations.

 Certain Turkish Tax Considerations